-Sandy Ernest Allen is a writer, journalist and speaker.
+Sandy Ernest Allen is a writer and speaker.
 His work focuses on normalcy, especially to do with gender and mental health.